Perceptron

-In machine learning, the perceptron (or McCulloch-Pitts neuron) is an algorithm for supervised learning of binary classifiers.
-A binary classifier is a function which can decide whether or not an input, represented by a vector of numbers, belongs to some specific class.
+In machine learning, the perceptron is an algorithm for supervised learning of binary classifiers.
+A binary classifier is a function that can decide whether or not an input, represented by a vector of numbers, belongs to some specific class.
 It is a type of linear classifier, i.e. a classification algorithm that makes its predictions based on a linear predictor function combining a set of weights with the feature vector.